web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 // register our fragment
 myGateway.registerFragment({
+	// a unique ID of the fragment
 	fragmentId: "party-button",
+	// class names used during fragment piercing
+	// this is an advanced feature and can be initially omitted
 	prePiercingClassNames: [],
 	endpoint: "https://party-button.demos.web-fragments.dev",
 	routePatterns: [
 		// url pattern for fetching all assets of this fragment, this pattern is determined by the fragment and should be unique:
 		"/__wf/dev.web-fragments.demos.party-button/:_*",
-		// routable url in the final application where this fragment will be initialized:
+		// routable url in the final application where this fragment will be initialized (adjust as needed per step 2c):
 		"/",
 	],
 });